Technology

 To generate a list of data:

-Enter the data into list editor
+Enter the data into the list editor.

 Plotting the data:

-Highlight the row by pressing left button.
+Highlight the row by using the left button.

 The statistical data can be plotted in multiple ways in this calculator